Cardiff will target Arsenal's Aaron Ramsey, boss Neil Warnock warns

 Giggs will be in Cardiff on Sunday to run the rule over Arsenal midfielder Ramsey ahead of Wales' UEFA Nations League games against the Republic of Ireland and Denmark.

-"I will probably be wincing at every tackle, it doesn't help that you are playing a Neil Warnock team," Giggs said ahead of Ramsey's last Premier League before the international break.
+"I will probably be wincing at every tackle, it doesn't help that you are playing a Neil Warnock team," Giggs said, ahead of Ramsey's last Premier League game before the international break.

 Cardiff boss Warnock has built his sides down the years on their combative nature, and he admits Giggs has every reason to be anxious as Ramsey returns to the club he left Arsenal for in 2008.